How Snowflake Builds 1:1 ABM Experiences That Scale

 With machine learning currently in play, Snowflake knows how likely an account is to create an opportunity before anyone talks to a sales rep—and they leverage this data to decide who to target from the very beginning.

-The ABM and Field Marketing teams create 1:1 events for must-win accounts and drive registration within key personas and line of businesses within those accounts.
+The ABM and Field Marketing teams create 1:1 events for must-win accounts and drive registration within key personas and lines of businesses within those accounts.

 Existing customers make up about half of the accounts the ABM team targets, so they work closely with sales teams and marketing intelligence to identify opportunities within these accounts.